crcdng/hen-timeline/timeline.md

 ###  Introduction

 [Hic et Nunc](https://web.archive.org/web/20211107123525/https://www.hicetnunc.xyz/) (abbreviated H=N, sometimes HEN or hen) is the first NFT art place on the [Tezos](https://tezos.com/) blockchain.
 This brief timeline is meant to help preserve common memory by capturing some of the key events that led up to the current phenomenon.
-Therefore it puts focus on H=N itself, not trying to serve as a timeline of blockchains, NFTs or crypto art in general.
-For these topics some excellent resources are available, e.g:
+Therefore it focuses on H=N itself and does not attempt to serve as a timeline of blockchains, NFTs or crypto art in general.
+These topics are covered in some excellent resources:

 * https://decal.furtherfield.org/2020/05/22/a-blockchain-art-history-timeline/ by Furtherfield
 * https://ostachowski.com/about/what-is-crypto-art-or-nft-art/history-of-crypto-art/ by Martin Lukas Ostachowski
 * https://nfttimeline.com/

-It will be up to everyone individually to make sense of a phenomenon that, for most people, is operating since March 1, 2021 and has reached 100.000 minted NFTs three months and 500.000 eight months later.
+It will be up to everyone individually to make sense of a phenomenon that, for most people, is operating since March 1, 2021 and reached 100.000 minted NFTs three months and 500.000 eight months later.
 Beyond the numbers, the events listed below might provide some clues to the phenmenon: a set of experiments in various directions, an exploding crypto art energy debate, Twitter as a nervous system and amplifier, a frictionless “open for all“ art platform, an eco-friendly Proof-of-Stake blockchain, an emerging and diverse community that includes artists, collectors and hackers.

 However, [this tweet](https://twitter.com/mattmedved/status/1385760755958562816) by Matt Medved captures another aspect of H=N that goes beyond rational analysis and historical explanation.
 Around the same time in April I [wrote](https://twitter.com/crcdng/status/1386658359290613760) “it feels a bit like the place you visit together after the grand gallery opening to have fun and explore” and shared my [impressions](https://twitter.com/crcdng/status/1386730188654977031) during the second OBJKT4OBJCT weekend: “a new community of artists and curators is emerging, an art system within the art system”.

 This timeline is dedicated to the community.